-A safe way is to use a Stud Finder that locates pipes as well, it could save you thousands.
+A safe way is to use a Stud Detector that locates pipes as well, it could save you thousands.
 Mark all of the Studs onto the floor so you know where to nail/screw later(you can put a faint pencil line on the wall if necessary).

 Normally the first board to cut in is tight in between two walls.

 When I measure this board I hold the tape off the floor at the same height as the top edge of the Skirting Board.
 Normally I add 2-3mm and mark this on the top edge of the board, you can always cut more off if it’s too long but usually that extra couple of millimeters digs into the plaster a little if anything.
 I cut the ends slightly out of square so that the bottom edge (that touches the floor) is 5-6mm shorter overall than the top edge.

 No one will ever see this as the next boards will scribe into these corners and cover them.
 I always do this as plasterers often leave more plaster at the bottom of the wall and this allows the top edges to fit tightly in between the corners without the bottom getting in the way.
 Also, because I add a couple of millimeters and the board may need to dig in to the wall a little, it's much easier for it to dig in if it's only the top corner of the board and not the whole edge.